 Amazing things happened in 2019 for PTR and PPR - something special every month!
 It was definitely one of our better years.
 As is often the case though, there were some disappointments, without a doubt the biggest being the loss of PTR's beloved and iconic Founder, Dennis Van der Meer.
 Dennis would have been proud of how PTR performed despite trying circumstances, and the innovator in him would have been thrilled at the rise of PPR/pickleball to complement and enhance PTR/tennis.

-January

-- China becomes the second largest PTR member country outside the USA - PPR Nicole Hobson hired as its first staff member

-February

-- Karl Hale begins three year term as President taking over from Rodney Harmon - Inaugural PPR East Coast Conference - Announced offering a FREE 2020 PTR Symposium to new PTR certified members

-March

-- PTR's Continued Education Recognition Program revised to have attainable categories - Regional Education Centers established for PTR - PTR's Spring TennisFest serves record number of college teams

-April

-- PTR signs partnership agreement with WTA - PTR Young GameChangers (coaches age 33 and under) debuts

-May

-- PTR signs partnership agreement with UTR - FIT/PTR Coaches Symposium draws more than 3,000 tennis coaches

-June

-• PTR Virtual Classroom launched

-July

-- PTR member Mary Pierce inducted into the International Tennis Hall of Fame - PTR Master of Tennis conducted during Wimbledon

-August

-- Inaugural WTA/PTR Coaches Conference at Rogers Cup in Toronto, Canada - Bollettieri/PTR 'Tennis in a Can' releases curriculum for High School and Team Coaches - PTR National Education Day at Cary Leeds in New York City

-- September ITF/PTR Wheelchair tournament had 100+ participants many Paralympians - PPR partnered with USAPA on Let's Play Youth Pickleball Playbook written by Jason Jamison

-- PickTEN launched - PTR sponsored 20th annual Special Olympics North American Tennis Tournament

-- November WTA/PTR Conference during WTA finals in Shenzhen, China - New Member Benefit Access to health, medical, dental and disability insurance - PTR DOT Conference held on the USA's west coast for the first time (Indian Wells) - Record attendance at PPR (Pickleball) West Coast Conference at Indian Wells Tennis Garden - Maria Sharapova, and several other former/current WTA players, became PTR members

-- December PTR ended 2019 with a record number of International members and countries (131) - PTR/PPR finished 2019 with 16,825 members served all-time record - Achieved an unprecedented 34 years of consecutive membership growth - PTR Technology Conference at IMG Academy - Conducted a record 100 PPR certification workshops - Conducted 180 PTR certification workshops

-- So far in 2020 Renewed three -year contract with TPA (Tennis Canada) - PTR partnered with iTPA, led by CEO, Dr. Mark Kovacs - New Level 1 education and certification debut - NCACE Accreditation renewed

-We boldly move forward in 2020, knowing that the PTR Family of Coaches that Dennis created is stronger and more diverse than ever.
-Dennis would want nothing better than for our tennis Family to come together to grow the game.
-We are hopeful as the new USTA CEO, Mike Dowse, has stated that partnerships will be one of his main goals.
-In 2020 and beyond, we will continue to work hard to improve and carry on Dennis' legacy to . . .
-Make a World of Difference.

-As we go to press, we want to share good news - PTR received Provisional Accreditation from the USTA.
+January China becomes the second largest PTR member country outside the USA PPR Nicole Hobson hired as its first staff member 01 0 February Karl Hale begins three year term as President taking over from Rodney Harmon Inaugural PPR East Coast Conference Announced offering a FREE 2020 PTR Symposium to new PTR certified members 32 March PTR's Continued Education Recognition Program revised to have attainable categories Regional Education Centers established for PTR PTR's Spring TennisFest serves record number of college teams Dan Santorum CEO/Executive Director Karl Hale President April PTR signs partnership agreement with WTA PTR Young GameChangers (coaches age 33 and under) debuts Мау PTR signs partnership agreement with UTR FIT/PTR Coaches Symposium draws more than 3,000 tennis coaches June • PTR Virtual Classroom launched July PTR member Mary Pierce inducted into the International Tennis Hall of Fame PTR Master of Tennis conducted during Wimbledon August Inaugural WTA/PTR Coaches Conference at Rogers Cup in Toronto, Canada Bollettieri/PTR 'Tennis in a Can' releases curriculum for High School and Team Coaches PTR National Education Day at Cary Leeds in New York City September ITF/PTR Wheelchair tournament had 100+ participants - many Paralympians PPR partnered with USAPA on Let's Play Youth Pickleball Playbook written by Jason Jamison October • PickTEN launched • PTR sponsored 20 th annual Special Olympics North American Tennis Tournament November WTA/PTR Conference during WTA finals in Shenzhen, China New Member Benefit - Access to health, medical, dental and disability insurance PTR DOT Conference held on the USA's west coast for the first time (Indian Wells) Record attendance at PPR (Pickleball) West Coast Conference at Indian Wells Tennis Garden Maria Sharapova, and several other former/current WTA players, became PTR members December PTR ended 2019 with a record number of International members and countries (131) PTR/PPR finished 2019 with 16,825 members served - all-time record Achieved an unprecedented 34 years of consecutive membership growth PTR Technology Conference at IMG Academy Conducted a record 100 PPR certification workshops Conducted 180 PTR certification workshops So far in 20 Parenewed three -year contract with TPA (Tennis Canada) PTR partnered with iTPA, led by CEO, Dr. Mark Kovacs New Level 1 education and certification debut NCACE Accreditation renewed nothing be move forward in 2020, knowing that the PTR Family of Coaches that Dennis created is stronger a ter than for our tennis Family to come together to grow the game.
+We are hopeful as the new USTA of his main goals.
+In 2020 and beyond, we will continue to work hard to improve and carry on De A CEO, Mike Dowse, has stated that partnerships As we go to press, we want to share good news - PTR received Provisional Accreditation from the USTA.

 Karl Hale President

+Industry News

 Your Serve